jwood-iastate/flexCountReg/README.md

   - `qsichel` for the quantile function
   - `rsichel` for random number generation

+- Conway-Maxwell-Poisson Distribution

+  - `dcom` for the density function
+  - `pcom` for the cumulative density function
+  - `qcom` for the quantile function
+  - `rcom` for random number generation

 **Model Estimation Functions**

 - `countreg` is a general function for estimating the non-panel,